 1. Concussions

 Concussions are a mild traumatic brain injury.
 These are the most common type of traumatic brain injuries.
 The term “mild” is relative to other brain injuries, but calling something a mild TBI does not mean that it is a mild injury.
-A mild TBI can have serious effects.
-Concussions can result from a blow causing the brain to move within skull.
-But it can also occur when the brain experienced acceleration-deceleration forces or rotational forces.
-These can occur with or without loss of consciousness
+These injuries can occur with or without loss of consciousness and can involve vestibular injuries.

 2. Contusions

-You can think of a brain contusion as a bruising of brain tissue.
+A brain contusion is a bruising of brain tissue.
 This injury typically occurs when the skull sustains a blow, and it often appears at the impact site.
 There could also be a coup-contrecoup effect where a contusion also occurs on the opposite side of the brain.
-These injuries may require surgical intervention if they are large and cause debilitating effects.

 3. Penetrating Brain Injuries